microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 { COUNTROWS ( CALCULATETABLE ( Customer, Sales ) ) }
 ```

 5. Navigate to the **Advanced** tab and with your query highlighted press the **Run Benchmark** button to test the performance of your query multiple times.
-Review the benchmark outputs of the query perforamnce in both a cold and warm cache state.
+Review the benchmark outputs of the query performance in both a cold and warm cache state.

 [Learn More About Server Timings](https://daxstudio.org/documentation/features/server-timings-trace/)